 The Arctic Club was founded in 1932 by Sir James Wordie, famous for his journeys to Antarctica (he was with Shackleton on the Endurance), Svalbard, East Greenland and Baffin Island.
 The members are Arctic enthusiasts from the fields of Science, Exploration and Adventure, mainly from the UK, though with an increasing number from overseas.

-Many members of the Club lead or participate in expeditions to the Arctic each year.
+Many members of the Club lead or participate on expeditions in the Arctic each year.
 Members of the Club are always willing to offer advice and information about Arctic regions, particularly to young people who are planning expeditions.